Jordan-Finlay/blog_online/README.md

 __Validation checks__

-The validation checks are when logging in to check credentials are correct.
+The validation checks are used when logging in to check credentials are correct.
-Also when registering an account to check other users don't have the same name lastly when registering an account to check the password isn't too weak.
+Also when registering an account to check other users don't have the same name, lastly when registering an account to check the password isn't too weak.

 <div align="center"><img src="assets/readme/validlogin.jpg" alt="An image of login in error"></div>